hirrolot/poica/README.md

 ```

 `UnitType` is a [type that contains the only one value](https://en.wikipedia.org/wiki/Unit_type) (holds no useful information).
-Alright, in future we need to report a user that an error has occurred.
-This is done by `print_socket_err`:
+Alright, here are the procedures acting with the above types:

 ```c
 #define CHECK(error_name, var_name)                                            \